karlstolley/rhet-dh/chapter.md

 # MVC, Materiality, and the Magus: The Rhetoric of Source-Level Production

-* **Abstract** (3-5 sentences) Writing is more than a metaphor for the activity of programming.
+* **Abstract** Writing is more than a metaphor for the activity of programming.
 Being steeped in the digital medium’s materiality and its own kind of magic, programming provides unique rhetorical and symbolic affordances for digital humanists producing objects intended for  screens across an expanding range of devices.
 Model-view-controller (MVC) architecture and the development of sophisticated patterns and idioms within contemporary languages, such as Ruby and the Rails framework, provide a scaffold to initiate sustained encounters with programming.

-* **Keywords** (3-5) programming, digital materiality, symbolic action, Ruby on Rails
+* **Keywords** programming, digital materiality, symbolic action, Ruby on Rails

 > “The greater the range and intenseness of the opportunities for the exercising of our symbolic prowess, the greater might be our delight in such modes of action.”
 Kenneth Burke, “Rhetoric and Poetics,” *Language as Symbolic Action* (1966, 297)